PUERTO VALLARTA COVID-19

 Q: Won't it be crowded at my hotel?
 I'm worried about social distancing.A: No. Hotels will be opening only to partial capacity in order to preserve social distancing.

 Q: Will all your tours and activities be running when I arrive?A: Yes.
-Most tours and activities are already running including theme parks, watersports, adventure tours, and many more.
-Some others are planning to reopen the upcoming months .
-However due to reduced volume, we strongly recommend to book well in advance of your tour date because if there are already bookings, then we can know there will be enough people to run that tour.
+All our tours and activities are open and running as normal, including watersports, adventure tours, and many more.
+However, due to reduced volume, we strongly recommend to book well in advance of your tour date to make sure the adventure you want isn't sold out before you book.

 If everyone waits until the last minute, then it may be difficult for the tour operators to run some tours just because they didn't prepare staff and equipment since they thought they didn't have bookings that day.